linuxkay/yogurt/README.md

 Need to fix cron for ssl cert update.

-Need to create pingserver like script.
+Need to create pingserver like script for server monitoring.

 ## Licence
 [MIT]